-One of the most common challenges is moving around the home or office, especially on multi-leveled floors.
+One of the most common challenges is moving around the home or office, especially on multi-levelled floors.
 Lifts are created for this one.
-There are a couple of it around but here are some few:
+There are a couple of them around but here are a few:

 Stairlift - this kind of lift can be installed in both straight and curved staircases.
-It has been created to adapt in most physical challenges.
-It’s foldable, has adjustable arms, removable link bars, a control pod and seat safety installed, safety belts, and nice upholstery.
-This kind of lift is fit for one person only and usually used indoors.
+It has been created to adapt to most physical challenges.
+It’s foldable, has adjustable arms, removable link bars, a control pod, and seat safety installed safety belts, and nice upholstery.
+This kind of lift is fit for one person only and is usually used indoors.
 Also known as Stair Chair Lift.

-Home Elevators are designed adaptable to almost every environment.
-Can be used in both indoor or outdoor, in your residence or condominium, it could also be installed in a church, a temple, mosque, schools, malls, shophouses, train stations, commercial buildings and wherever vertical movement is needed.
-Usually can carry up to 500kg capacity with travel height of up to 15m.
-It’s easy to install and no machine-room required, high energy efficient and consumes low power.
+Home Lifts are designed adaptable to almost every environment.
+Can be used in both indoor or outdoor, in your residence or condominium, it could also be installed in a church, a temple, mosque, schools, malls, shophouses, train stations, commercial buildings, and wherever vertical movement is needed.
+Usually can carry up to 500kg capacity with a travel height of up to 15m.
+It’s easy to install and no machine-room required, high energy efficient, and consumes low power.

 Aside from mobility around the home or office, comfort is also essential.
-Physical challenges may vary per person but having these Accessible Bathroom Systems installed will already allow them to live independently.
+Physical challenges may vary per person but having these handicap acessible bathroom systems installed will already allow them to live independently.

-Adjustable wash basin - this basin is designed to be usable for both the seated and the standing users and can use the washbasin from several sides.
-It adapts to the user by maneuvering it up or down to fit the height.
+Adjustable washbasin - this basin is designed to be usable for both the seated and the standing users and can use the washbasin from several sides.
+It adapts to the user by manoeuvring it up or down to fit the height.

 Accessible shower changing bed - this is electric powered and can be folded if not in use.
 The bearing is mounted on a wall bracket and adjustable in height.

 By installing a simple axle-based system within the bathroom, it will already allow easy access to common bathroom fixtures.
 The placements of the objects around the bathroom from the user can be manipulated easily, reducing the risk of common bathroom accidents.